When it comes to seismic data, clarity is as important as coverage.

 Preview our current coverage of the Powder River Basin here.
 Now including a PSTM merge over the entire area.

 Preview our current coverage of the Cherokee Platform Basin here.

 Situated over the Utica and Marcellus Shales, Fairfield Geotechnologies’ Waynesburg acquisition includes high-quality 3D seismic in a particularly challenging area.
-Data will be available in early 2020.

 Preview our current coverage of the Appalachian Basin here.

 San Joaquin Basin

 Preview our current coverage of the San Joaquin Basin here.

 Preview our current coverage of the Ardmore Basin here.

 Gulf of Mexico